FnOio/FnO-Steps-Composer/README.md

 Usage: scenario [options]

 Options:
   -s --scenario <name>               The scenario to run.
+It must be a subdirectory of `scenarios`.
+  -r --scenario-root <path>          An alternative path to a directory containing scenario subdirectory/ies.
+The default is ./scenarios.
-It must be a subdirectory of `scenarios` -d --dataFile <name of data file>  Use this option if you want to run only one data file.
+  -d --dataFile <name of data file>  Use this option if you want to run only one data file.
   -h, --help                         display help for command
 ```